 - Look at the uterine openings to the fallopian tubes.
 If the tubes are blocked, your doctor may be able to open the tubes with special tools passed through the hysteroscope.
 This procedure is called Cornual Cannulation.

 - Find the possible cause of repeated miscarriages.
 Other tests may also be done.

 - Find and remove a misplaced Intrauterine Device (IUD).

 - Find and remove small fibroids or polyps.

 - Check for endometrial cancer.
-The doctor can take biposy from suspected area and a septum is looked under a microscope for problems.
+The doctor can take a biopsy from the suspected area and a septum is looked under a microscope for problems.